 Within the Pro/INTRALINK environment, a defined set of "release" levels has been defined that a drawing or model will progress through.
 Generally, the release levels are closely tied to the design review process - drawings and models are promoted in preparation for a design review.
 In some instances, however, the change may be so significant that the drawing or model will be promoted independent of the design review.
-Six release levels have been established.
-They include:
+Although six release levels were originally established for the NCSX Project and remain for regular drawings (sketches and concept drawings are not included in this release scheme), in practice only two release levels are utilized: